doliver231/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-## Overview of the analysis:
+## Overview

-To help future-proof Pewlett Hackard, we need to generate a list of all employees eligible for the retirement package.
-Using employee data in the form of CSV files, we need to upgrade the method to Structured Query Language (SQL) and build an employee database.

-### Purpose

 As many are reaching the retirement age, the employees at Pewlett-Hackard need to be prepared for the upcoming “silver tsunami”.
 The company is looking toward the future by offering a retirement package for those who meet certain criteria, and thinking about which positions will need to be filled in the near future.

+Using Structured Query Language (SQL), we will be able to build an employee database to help meet the objectives at Pewlett-Hackard.
 In order to ensure a smooth transition, this analysis focuses on the following:

 * Identify how many retiring employees by their title.
 * Identify the employees eligible for participation in the mentorship program.